arfserra/ctb-tracker/PRD.md

   - Persist user sessions using Supabase's built-in session handling.

 ### Deliverables
-1. A JavaScript file (`auth.js`) for handling user authentication.
+1. A Streamlit page (`auth.py`) for user authentication.
-2. HTML templates (`login.html`, `signup.html`) containing forms styled with Tailwind CSS.
-3. Authentication state management for protected routes.
+2. Session management to protect specific routes.

 **Prompt for Copilot:**
-"Create HTML forms styled with Tailwind CSS for user signup and login.
-Use Vanilla JavaScript to handle authentication with Supabase, manage user sessions, and protect specific routes."
+"Create a Streamlit page for user signup and login using Supabase authentication.
+Implement session management to protect specific routes and ensure logged-in users can access their data."